cgxeiji/ring/README.md

 	bg.SetAll(color.White)
 	// Add the layer to the ring.
 	r.AddLayer(bg)

+	// Create a mask layer.
+This will fade the background. bgMask, err := ring.NewLayer(&ring.LayerOptions{
+		Resolution: 1, // set to 1 pixel because it is a uniform mask })
+	if err != nil {
+		log.Fatal(err)
+	}
+	r.AddLayer(bgMask)

 	// Render the ring.
 	if err := r.Render(); err != nil {